Temporary Provisions against the Communist Rebellion

-The Temporary Provisions Effective During the Period of National Mobilization for Suppression of the Communist Rebellion provisions of the Constitution of the Republic of China were effective from 1948 to 1991 and amended four times by the Central Government of China.
+The Temporary Provisions Effective During the Period of National Mobilization for Suppression of the Communist Rebellion of the Constitution of the Republic of China were effective from 1948 to 1991 and amended four times by the Central Government of the Republic of China.
 They effectively nullified the constitution and established martial law in Taiwan, where civil and political freedoms were curtailed.
 The official rationale for the provisions was the ongoing Chinese Civil War.
 However, with the demise of the Kuomintang single-party system, the provisions were repealed.

 History

 The current Constitution of the Republic of China was adopted by the National Assembly in 1947, when the Nationalist Government was based in Nanjing.
 Since 1945, China has been engulfed in a civil war that pitted the Nationalist Government against the Chinese Communist Party (CCP).
 In March 1948, the first National Assembly met in Nanjing, and after some deliberation, decided to invoke Article 174 of the Constitution to amend the Constitution".
 On 10 May 1948, the Assembly adopted the first set of Temporary Provisions that were set to expire after three years.
 In 1949, the Communists expelled the Nationalist Government from mainland China, and proclaimed the establishment of the People's Republic of China while Chiang's government retreated to Taipei, Taiwan, an island formerly a Japanese colony that was placed under ROC control after the surrender of Japan in 1945.
 In 1954, the National Assembly indefinitely renewed the Temporary Provisions in view of the Kuomintang's plans to recapture the mainland.
 The Temporary Provisions from then on were amended in accordance with the needs of the President of the Republic of China, Chiang Kai-shek, or his son Chiang Ching Kuo.
 In 1966, the Temporary Provisions were revised to allow for supplementary elections to the National Assembly from the Taiwan Area.
 In 1971, the ROC was expelled from the United Nations and replaced with representatives from the People's Republic of China; the Temporary Provisions were amended again in 1972.
 However, in 1979, the United States severed diplomatic relations with the ROC and recognized the PRC.